Polizia di Stato: Immigration and Border Police

 To control the flow of migrants into Italy, the Department of Public Security set up the Immigration and Border Police Service (Polizia di Frontiera), to enforce regulations concerning the entry and stay of aliens in Italy.
-The service operates at both central and local level with many land, air and maritime border police offices.
+The service operates at both central and local levels with many land, air and maritime border police offices.

 The service is also responsible for passport control, the issuing of residence permits, as well as the prevention and control of illegal immigration.
 Although due to the Schengen Agreement the land borders have disappeared, the division is still present on all borders to do systematic or random checks.
 In airports, the border police are in charge of security (hand baggage searches are done by airport companies or private security companies but are supervised by the Polizia di Frontiera and by the Guardia di Finanza) and immigration checks.

 Mobile units

 There are 13 mobile units of "Reparto Mobile" located in the main Italian cities.
 These can be deployed throughout the country to maintain public order with crowd-control equipment and vehicles or perform rescue services in areas affected by natural disasters.
 These units employ personnel that are trained and equipped for their task.

 The P.d.S.'s bomb disposal units, mounted detachments, canine units, air support squadrons and maritime and river police units all fall under the mobile unit HQ.